 The S&P Global Russia Composite PMI fell to 55.1 in April 2022 from a near 3-year high of 56.8 in March.
 Still, it was the third straight month of expansion in private sector activity, with both manufacturers and service providers growing further.
 New orders continued to increase at the second-steepest rate since August 2022.
 Despite a renewed contraction in services foreign client demand, manufacturers drove a marginal rise in total new export orders.
 On inflation, input cost advanced the least since July 2020, mainly due to moderation in service providers as goods producers signaled a faster rise in cost burdens.
 Meanwhile, the pace of charge inflation picked up to the quickest in 2023.
 Finally, the rate of job creation was the highest since May 2011. source: Markit Economics

-Composite PMI in Russia averaged 51.20 points from 2013 until 2021, reaching an all time high of 58.30 points in January of 2017 and a record low of 13.90 points in April of 2020.
+Composite PMI in Russia averaged 51.03 points from 2013 until 2023, reaching an all time high of 58.30 points in January of 2017 and a record low of 13.90 points in April of 2020.
 This page provides - Russia Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Russia Composite PMI - values, historical data and charts - was last updated on April of 2021.
+Russia Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Composite PMI in Russia is expected to be 53.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite PMI in Russia to stand at 53.20 in 12 months time.
-In the long-term, the Russia Composite PMI is projected to trend around 52.10 points in 2022 and 52.90 points in 2023, according to our econometric models.
+Composite PMI in Russia is expected to be 50.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Composite PMI is projected to trend around 50.30 points in 2024 and 51.00 points in 2025, according to our econometric models.